 Add bitB to your arsenal of tools.

-bitB has full support for Cisco, Arista, and F5 devices. bitB runs show commands to get detailed information from the devices.
+bitB has full support for Cisco, Arista, F5, Meraki, and Fortinet devices. bitB runs show commands to get detailed information from the devices.

 bitB has support for PrimaryNetworkVendorA, PrimaryNetworkVendorA and PrimaryNetworkVendorA using SNMP.